RetroPie/RetroPie-Docs/docs/Wifi.md

-# Configuring Wifi
+# Configuring WiFi

-If you have a Raspberry Pi 3, wifi is built into the pi, if you have a pi2 or earlier you'll need a wifi dongle, you can check to see if your wifi dongle is compatible [here](http://elinux.org/RPi_USB_Wi-Fi_Adapters).
-You may want to use a dongle with a pi3, in this case see [here](#using-an-external-dongle).
+If you have a Raspberry Pi 3, WiFi is built into the Pi, if you have a Pi2 or earlier model, then you'll need a wifi dongle.
+You can check to see if your wifi dongle is compatible [here](http://elinux.org/RPi_USB_Wi-Fi_Adapters).
+You may want to use an USB WiFi dongle, then see [here](#using-an-external-dongle).

-*NOTE:* In order to use the WiFi on the new Raspberry Pi 3 Model B+, you will need to first configure the **WLAN Country** via `raspi-config`.
+*NOTE:* In order to use the WiFi on the Raspberry Pi, you will need to first configure the **WLAN Country** via `raspi-config`.
 It’s under menu _5 Localisation options_ in `raspi-config`.
 You can start `raspi-config` from the `RetroPie` menu in EmulationStation or from the command line with `sudo raspi-config`.

 There are 5 main methods to configure Wifi: